Graduate School of Education

 Senior Scholar, SAL Digital Learning

-Prior to joining the TLA, Cathy was an assistant professor of Cognitive Science in Education at Columbia University’s Teachers College.
+Prior to joining the Accelerator, Cathy was an assistant professor of Cognitive Science in Education at Columbia University’s Teachers College.
 She is also a proud alum of the Learning Sciences and Technology Design program at the Stanford Graduate School of Education.
 She began her career in education as an elementary and middle school science teacher in Brooklyn, NY. -